LGBTQ rights in São Paulo: Hate crimes and discrimination law

-Large poster of the Public Defenders Office of the State of São Paulo, promoting the LGBTQ civil rights.
+Large poster of the Public Defender's Office of the state of São Paulo, promoting the LGBTQ civil rights.

 The São Paulo Law No. 10 948 went into effect on 5 November 2001, providing for penalties to be applied to the practice of discrimination on grounds of sexual orientation and other measures.

+In 2019, discrimination based on gender identity was banned through a decision by the Supreme Federal Court.

+Gender identity and expression

+The Supreme Federal Court of Brazil ruled on March 1, 2018, that a transgender person has the right to change their official name and sex without the need of surgery or professional evaluation, just by self-declaration of their psychosocial identity.

+Although there is no specific law on the subject, the Court of Justice of São Paulo (TJ-SP) has ruled in some cases that non-binary people can change the gender marker on their documents.